Jinger Duggar Shares Pregnancy Tips & Tricks In Instagram Update

 The photo appeared to have been shot from behind a green plant, as its leaves were blurred in the foreground of the shot.

 In the caption of the post, Jinger explained that she has taken time this pregnancy to enjoy whatever spare moments she can grab for herself throughout the day.
-Some of her goals included making time for private bible reading or prayer, taking time to work out, and as seen in the image, drinking a lot of water.
+Some of her goals included making time for private bible reading or prayer, working out, and as seen in the image, drinking a lot of water.
 Jinger noted that she knows there are many times she will not achieve all her daily goals, but she revealed that she will try to make them a reality as much as she can.

 View this post on Instagram